BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

 \subsection{Construction of Intermediate Candidate}

-In this section, we describe how \task~constructs and incorporate intermediate candidates during the rollout stage of RLVR to mitigate entropy collapse.
-Specifically, \task~constructs intermediate candidates by perturbing generated candidate segmentations and selectively replaces the originally generated candidate segmenetations with the intermediate candidates for the training.
+In this section, we describe how \task~constructs and incorporates intermediate candidates during the rollout stage of RLVR to mitigate entropy collapse.
+Specifically, \task~constructs intermediate candidates by perturbing generated candidate segmentations and selectively replaces the originally generated candidate segmentations with the intermediate candidates for the training.

-An effective intermediate candidate should be in the middle between generated segments and annotated segments to provide meaningful guidance and remain learnable.
-To construct such intermediate candidates, \task~first generates $m$ candidate segmentations for an input text $d$ following standard RLVR practice, denoted as $[(\hat{l}_i,\hat{t}_i)_{i=1:n}]_j$ for $j = 1,\ldots,m$.
-These candidate segmentations are ordered by descending reward $r([(\hat{l}_i,\hat{t}_i)_{i=1:n}]_j)$. \task~then perturbs the candidate segmentation with the medium-level reward: $[(\hat{l}_i,\hat{t}_i)_{i=1:n}]_{\frac{m}{2}}$.
+An effective intermediate candidate should lie between generated and annotated segments to provide meaningful yet learnable guidance.
+To construct such intermediate candidates, \task~first generates $m$ candidate segmentations for an input $d$ using standard RLVR practice, denoted as $[\hat{T}^L_j]_{j=1}^{m}$.
+These candidate segmentations are ordered by descending reward $r(\hat{T}^L_j)$. \task~then perturbs the candidate segmentation with the medium-level reward: $\hat{T}^L_{\frac{m}{2}}$.
 As shown in Fig. \ref{fig:BoundRL}, three types of perturbations are considered for each segment: (1) shortening the text $\hat{t}_i$ by truncating one word from either side, (2) extending the text $\hat{t}_i$ by including additional one word from either side, or (3) replacing the label $\hat{l}_i$ with an alternative from the set of potential labels $L$, excluding labels already assigned to neighboring segments.
 To shorten or extend the text of a segment $\hat{t}_i$, \task~modifies the starting token sequences $\hat{s}_i$ or $\hat{s}_{i+1}$ accordingly.
 Applying a single perturbation to each segment creates a pool of potential intermediate candidates, each differing from the original by exactly one perturbation.
-The potential intermediate candidate with the highest reward $r(*)$ is selected as final the intermediate candidate, denoted as $[(\hat{l}_i,\hat{d}_i)_{i=1:n}]^{pert}_{\frac{m}{2}}$.
+The potential intermediate candidate with the highest reward $r(*)$ is selected as the final intermediate candidate, denoted as $\tilde{T}^{L}_{\frac{m}{2}}$.